 Tyler, the Creator outdid himself on Flower Boy.
-The album, which took a colossal diversion from his highly experimental / controversial project Cherry Bomb, surprised long-time stans and casual listeners alike.
+The album, which took a colossal diversion from his highly experimental / controversial project Cherry Bomb, surprised long-time stans and casual listeners alike (although the vinyl itself was distinctively and classically Tyler).
 Filled with beautiful chords, whimsical melodies, introspective vocals, and addictively beautiful bridges, Flower Boy left many wondering where this side of Tyler had been all along.

 Keeping in-line with his past projects, Flower Boy was produced in its entirety by Tyler himself – which is what makes the album, and its abrupt diversion from Tyler’s old music, so fascinating.